 We compare ourselves to other children's hospitals by using an odds ratio.
 An odds ratio measures outcomes of a group.
-If the outcome is the same in comparison groups, the odds ratio will be 1.0; it is better to be below 1.0.
+If the outcome is the same in comparison groups, the odds ratio will be 1.0; it is better to be below 1.0 (see comparison chart next page).